antvis/G6/docs/manual/FAQ/multi-line.en.md

 ```

-The following code handles the graph easily:
+The following code handles the graph easily, where we use quadratic bezier curve instead of line to draw the edges:

 ```javascript
 const graph = new G6.Graph({